awonosuke/rest-api-cake/README.md

 # rest-api-cake
-this is simple REST API with CakePHP -> snippetbox
+this is simple REST API (JWT authentication) with CakePHP -> snippetbox

 # License
 MIT License